-In March 2016, the FASB issued ASU No. 2016-07, Investments-Equity Method and Joint Ventures (Topic 323): Simplifying the Transition to the Equity Method of Accounting, which eliminates the requirement to retrospectively apply the equity method in previous periods.
-Instead, the investor must apply the equity method prospectively from the date the investment qualifies for the equity method.
-The amendments in this update are effective for financial statements issued for annual periods beginning after December 15, 2016 with early adoption permitted.
-We are in the process of assessing the effect of this new standard.
+In March 2016, the FASB issued ASU 2016-07, Investments- Equity Method and Joint Ventures: Simplifying the Transition to the Equity Method of Accounting ("ASU 2016-07").
+ASU 2016-07 eliminates the requirement to apply the equity method of accounting retrospectively when a reporting entity obtains significant influence over a previously held investment.
+ASU 2016-07 is effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2016.
+Early adoption is permitted.
+We are currently evaluating the impact of adopting this standard on our consolidated financial statements.